gsemet/pythonpep8autoformat/README.md

-Two days ago, looking for a possible [Eclipse][] replacement, I gave a try to [Sublime Text 2][].
-One of my main usages of [PyDev][] (very good Eclipse plug-in for Python developer) is the code formatter.
-Under ST2 I installed [PythonTidy][] but unfortunately it did not work for me.
-So, for fun and learning, I decided to create a new ST2/ST3 plug-in: **Python PEP8 Autoformat**.
-It is based on [autopep8][] as code formatter and [pep8][] as code linter.

 # Python PEP8 Autoformat

-Python PEP8 Autoformat is a Sublime Text 2/3 plug-in to interactively reformat Python source code according to [PEP-8][] (Style Guide for Python Code).
+Python PEP8 Autoformat is a Sublime Text plugin to interactively reformat Python source code according to [PEP-8][] (Style Guide for Python Code).
+Both Sublime Text versions 2 and 3 are supported.

+## History

+Some time ago, looking for a possible [Eclipse][] replacement, I gave a try to [Sublime Text 2][].
+One of my main usages of [PyDev][] (very good Eclipse plugin for Python developer) is the code formatter.

+Under Sublime Text 2 I installed [PythonTidy][] but unfortunately it did not work for me.
+So, for fun and learning, I decided to create **Python PEP8 Autoformat**, based on [autopep8][] as code formatter and [pep8][] as code linter.

 ## Installation

 To avoid dependencies, all necessary modules are included within the package.

 1. Using [Sublime Package Control][]
     + Use `cmd+shift+P` shortcut then `Package Control: Install Package`
     + Look for `Python PEP8 Autoformat` and install it.

 1. Using mercurial (hg) repository on bitbucket:
     + Open a terminal, move to Packages directory (refers to the folder that opens when you use the Preferences > Browse Packages… menu).
 Then type in terminal:
     + `hg clone https://bitbucket.org/StephaneBunel/pythonpep8autoformat 'Python PEP8 Autoformat'`

 1. Manually:
     + Download an [archive][TagArchive]